 Absolutely not.
 We have many guests who travel with us on their own.
 They appreciate the camaraderie of our Hidden Places groups and usually go home with new-found friends.
 Prices are quoted on a shared room basis.
 If you require a single room, a Single Supplement will apply.

-4 star hotels, historic boutique hotels and comfortable country inns.
+4 and 5 star hotels, historic boutique hotels and comfortable country inns.

 12 guests maximum

 Easy cycling (30 to 70 km per day) with e-bike option; history and cultural tours, wine-tasting and culinary adventures.

 Error: No users set.
 Please visit the plugin's settings page to select a user account or add one to the shortcode - user="username".

 Discover Catalonia’s tapas culture, art, wine and food on this 12 day exploration by bicycle.